Top 10 Best Sites

 Zoosk suggests something simple like: “What did the fish say when he swam into a wall?
 DAM!”

-If you ask me, a little wordplay is just good foreplay.
-Check out CollegeHumor’s Tinder puns for more clever quips to send first messages where the pun is definitely intended.
+If you ask me, a little wordplay is good foreplay.
+You can find all sorts of opening lines and Tinder puns on dating advice articles and add some clever quips to send first messages where the pun is definitely intended.

 In my dating profile, I make it clear that I’m a huge fan of the Harry Potter series, so I’ve heard a lot of HP-related pick-up lines.
 And some of them are pretty fantastic.
 Here are a few good examples: